In recent years, there have been fewer and fewer performers deserving of that title and the weight which it carries.

 Sometimes he is an athlete, sometimes an artist, sometimes an artisan, sometimes an entertainer.
 Nakadai — always aiming higher and higher, never content with his past accomplishments, always striving; always struggling to show a new side of himself to the audience… And succeeding.
 This is an active duty professional.
 Upon realizing this, I felt like it was yet again something I simply had to write about.

 Closely following Nakadai around and finding out about his present-day circumstances became a major component of this Definitive Edition’s Extras section.
-At the end of the book is what could be called the culmination of these new interviews: my on-location report from the filming of Hatashiai, a period drama starring Nakadai in the lead role.
+At the end of the book is what could be called the culmination of these new interviews: my on-location report from the filming of A Duel Tale, a period drama starring Nakadai in the lead role.
 (In addition, there are also many newly-published statements regarding film history which I didn’t get a chance to ask him about in our previous interviews.)

 Because of these reasons, I believe that for both the people reading this book for the first time as well as for the people who already read the first edition, this book has become something that will allow you to experience a new, fascinating side of Nakadai Tatsuya.

-In closing, I want to express my heartfelt gratitude to Bunshun Bunko’s Funayama Mikio and Kodama Ai for accepting the idea of doing this new Definitive Edition, to the people of Mumeijuku for all the favors that they graciously granted me, and finally to Nakadai Tatsuya for all the wonderful times that he has continued to bestow on me.
+In closing, I want to express my heartfelt gratitude to Bunshun Bunko’s Funayama Mikio and Kodama Ai for accepting the idea of doing this new Definitive Edition, to the people of Mumeijuku for all the favors that they graciously granted me, and finally to Nakadai Tatsuya for all the wonderful times that he has continued to bestow upon me.